Kadesh (biblical): Location

-After a period in which researchers identified Kadesh with the similarly named Ein Qedeis, since 1905 modern Ain-el-Qudeirat in Wadi el-Ain of northern Sinai has been widely accepted as the location of Kadesh Barnea.
+After a period in which researchers identified Kadesh with the similarly named Ein Qedeis, since 1905, Ain el-Qudeirat in the North Sinai Governorate of Egypt has been widely accepted as the location of Kadesh Barnea.
 Several Iron Age fortresses have been excavated there.
-The oldest, a small elliptical structure, dates to the tenth century BCE, and was abandoned for some time after its first destruction.
+The oldest, a small elliptical structure, dates to the 10th century BCE, and was abandoned for some time after its first destruction.
 A second fort, constructed during the eighth century BCE (probably during the reign of Uzziah) was destroyed during the seventh century BCE, most likely during Manasseh of Judah's reign.
 Two ostraca engraved in Hebrew, dated to the 8th or 7th century BCE, have been recovered there, suggesting Israelite occupation.